mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 A: false
 ```

-Despite the fact that the `?.` operator and the `let` function are extremely powerful, it's quite easy to end with a code that has a lot of nested calls.
-For example, let's create a function in out service that returns the sum of the salaries of two jobs:
+Although the `?.` operator and the `let` function are extremely powerful, it's pretty easy to end with a code with many nested calls.
+For example, let's create a function in our service that returns the sum of the salaries of two jobs:

 ```kotlin
 fun sumSalaries(jobId1: JobId, jobId2: JobId): Double? {